 TITLE Insert full title TRIAL DESCRIPTION A brief overview of the trial design, including trial groups (if applicable).
 This should be only a few sentences in length.
 A detailed schematic describing all visits and assessments should be included in the main protocol.
 OBJECTIVES Insert objectives copied from the body of the protocol.
-Include the primary objective and all secondary objectives. • <insert objective="" primary=""> • <insert objectives="" secondary=""></insert></insert> OUTCOMES AND OUTCOME MEASURES Specify specific outcomes and outcome measures (i.e. how the outcomes will be measured) for the objectives listed above N.B.
-Outcomes are also known by the term "Endpoint" • <insert and="" e.g.="" measure="" outcome=""> IQ at 4 years of age as assessed by FSIQ</insert> TRIAL POPULATION Population information, including any restrictions on gender, age, demographic group, general health status, geographic location.
-This should also include the planned sample size (total number of participants for the project and the approximate number per group if more than one group.
+Include the primary objective and all secondary objectives. <insert objective="" primary=""></insert> <insert objectives="" secondary=""></insert> OUTCOMES AND OUTCOME MEASURES Specify specific outcomes and outcome measures (i.e. how the outcomes will be measured) for the objectives listed above N.B.
+Outcomes are also known by the term "Endpoint" <insert and="" li="" measure<="" outcome=""> e.g. > IQ at 4 years of age as assessed by FSIQ </insert> TRIAL POPULATION Population information, including any restrictions on gender, age, demographic group, general health status, geographic location.
+This should also include the planned sample size.(total number of participants for the project, and the approximate number per group if more than one group.
 DESCRIPTION OF SITES ENROLLING PARTICIPANTS Provide a brief description of participating sites (e.g. planned countries, planned number of sites) DESCRIPTION OF INTERVENTIONS Describe EACH trial intervention (including the intervention in the control group if applicable).
+For a drug or biologic, include dose and route of administration.
+For devices, provide a description of each important component, ingredient, property and the principle of operation of the device.
 TRIAL DURATION Estimated time (in months) from when the trial opens to enrolment until completion of data analyses.
 PARTICIPANT DURATION Time (e.g., in months) it will take for each individual participant to complete all participant visits.